Short and long-term wind turbine power output prediction: Power curve modeling and its limitations

 In order to illustrate that the choice of the model class is almost irrelevant, we define a measure of comparison for models from different model classes, say $\mathcal{M}_{\bm \theta_i}(\cdot)$, $i=1,2$, as follows

 with $W$ and $P$ denoting the random wind speed and the random power output, respectively. $\Delta_{\bm \theta_1, \bm \theta_2}$ measures what is the expected difference between predictions made by the two models $\bm \theta_1$ and $\bm \theta_2$ relative to the modeling error of the better of the two.
 This quantity is evaluated empirically both on the training and on the validation data using the models estimated earlier and the obtained values are reported in Table~\ref{tab:RelativeModelDiff}.
 The difference between the logistic and the selected spline model $\Delta_{\hat{\bm \theta}^{(g)}, \hat{\bm \theta}^{(s)}}$ is approximately $10\%$, the difference between the piecewise linear and spline models $\Delta_{\hat{\bm \theta}^{(\ell)}, \hat{\bm \theta}^{(s)}} $ is under $1\%$, and $\Delta_{\hat{\bm \theta}^{(p)}, \hat{\bm \theta}^{(s)}} $ gets even smaller when it comes to the polynomial and spline models.
 This indicates that optimizing the model selection with regard to the class is not expected to provide significant improvements.
+As there is no significant difference between the various non-parametric WTPC model classes, from this point onward, we restrict our analysis to the spline model given in Section~\ref{sec:Spline}.

 In the next sections, we address two points of concern: \emph{i)} we discuss how to improve the WTPC model by incorporating more environmental variables, such as the relative wind angle and the ambient temperature, and \emph{ii)} we explore if the residuals of the model are Gaussian and investigate how to incorporate the natural autocorrelation of the data into the model by specifying that the power output variable depends linearly on its own previous values and on a stochastic term.
 In Section~\ref{sec:MorePhysicalParamaters}, we discuss the results of incorporating more environmental variables into the power estimation, while in Section~\ref{sec:TimeSeriesPrediction}, we explore the possibility of estimating the power output based on previous measurements in time.